Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conceptual diagram of the Microsoft Defender for Endpoint security configuration management solution

-So nothing new to see here!
+So, there’s nothing new to see here!
 Well “it depends”.
 Let us take a look at what I think happens!
-If we configured some policies and press the sync button, the policies will be delivered to the device when it checks in!
+Configuring some policies and pressing the sync button will be delivered to the device when it checks in!

 Of course, we can also wait 90 minutes on the background scheduler as shown below but I am not that patient